wlqg1983/ReHRI_ReHRV_1.0/README.md

 ③ Circular or linear genome.
 ④ Set the length of repeat sequence.
 ⑤ Set the NGS reads (single or paired).
-⑥ Set thr TGS reads.
+⑥ Set the TGS reads.
 ⑦ The type of sequencing platform (pacbio or ont) of TGS reads.